-If you are in the process of selecting your North Shore Real Estate Agent and have read my questions to ask a Real Estate Agent, there are some key things that you should look out for when employing a North Shore Real Estate Agent.
+If you are in the process of selecting your real estate agent there are some key things that you should look out for when it comes to deciding who should market one of your most valuable assets.

 They quote the property value high in the appraisal